Azure/service-fabric-mesh-preview/README.md

 - Deploy an application to Mesh using Azure CLI [quickstart guide](./docs/conceptual-docs/service-fabric-mesh-quickstart-deploy-container.md).

-- Create an asp.net core application using Visual STudio and deploy to Mesh []().
+- Create an asp.net core application using Visual Studio and deploy to Mesh []().

-- Read about the [Application Model](./docs/conceptual-docs/appmodel-overview.md) and learn about how to achieve particular scenarios and deploy examples on Mesh.
+- Read about the [Application Model](./docs/conceptual-docs/appmodel-overview.md) and learn how to achieve particular scenarios and deploy examples on Mesh.

 ## Frequently asked questions and known Issues